npmcdn-to-unpkg-bot/Articles/Introduction to a modern Wordpress theme development workflow.md

 ## Introduction to a modern Wordpress theme development workflow

 [Wordpress](https://www.wordpress.org/about) is an open source content management system (CMS) that runs on PHP and MySQL.
 If you are more into Node I would highly recommend having a look at [Ghost](https://github.com/TryGhost/Ghost).
-Please note that I'll be treating you as a developer not a casual user that is only looking to modify a theme.

 ## Installing Wordpress